Who can become an AmeriCorps member?

 Step One: AmeriCorps Application

-The NHC Florida is an AmeriCorps program and participants in the application service provided through the AmeriCorps website.
 To submit an application, visit MyAmeriCorps.
 This initial process includes using the MyAmeriCorps web portal to fill out an application, designate references, and select programs.

 Step Two: Screening